 Listed below are states not currently participating in SARA and Oregon Tech’s current status of authorization to offer online education in each.

-Alabama, Washington D.C., Georgia, New York, Pennsylvania, Texas, and Utah: Oregon Tech is currently authorized to deliver online education for all programs in the these non-SARA states.
+Washington D.C., New York, Pennsylvania, and Utah: Oregon Tech is currently authorized to deliver online education for all programs in the these non-SARA states.

-California, Connecticut, Florida, Hawaii, Illinois, Michigan, Mississippi, New Jersey, Rhode Island, South Carolina, and Wisconsin.: Oregon Tech is currently accepting students into all programs and does not need to apply for authorization in these non-SARA states.
+California, Connecticut, Florida, Hawaii, New Jersey, Rhode Island, South Carolina, and Wisconsin.: Oregon Tech is currently accepting students into all programs and does not need to apply for authorization in these non-SARA states.

 Delaware, Kentucky, Massachusetts, and North Carolina: Oregon Tech is authorized to deliver online education in these states EXCEPT in Radiologic Science, Polysomnographic Technology, and Clinical Sleep Health Programs.